awsdocs/aws-systems-manager-user-guide/doc_source/parameter-store-policies.md

 ## Adding policies to an existing parameter<a name="sysman-paramstore-su-policy-create"></a>

-This section includes information about how to add policies to an existing parameter by using the AWS Systems Manager console, the AWS CLI, and AWS Tools for Windows PowerShell\.
+This section includes information about how to add policies to an existing parameter by using the AWS Systems Manager console, the AWS Command Line Interface \(AWS CLI\), and AWS Tools for Windows PowerShell \(Tools for Windows PowerShell\)\.
 For information about how to create a new parameter that includes policies, see [Creating Systems Manager parameters](sysman-paramstore-su-create.md)\.

 **Topics**
 + [Add policies to an existing parameter \(console\)](#sysman-paramstore-policy-create-console)